Dog Skin Allergies and Conditions

 Many dog skin allergies and conditions take a long time to heal.
 Be patient, follow the doctor’s orders, and take steps to improve your dog’s diet to support immunity and overall good health.

-Key Treatment for Food Allergies
+Key Treatment for Skin Allergies

-Dr. Morgan offers valuable advice on choosing a diet suitable for dogs with skin allergies and other skin conditions.
-She suggests hypoallergenic diets or novel protein diets.
-“I do not like the hydrolyzed protein diets, as I find them to be effective less than 50 percent of the time,” she reports.
-“Many people think they have higher effectiveness, but they are commonly using them along with steroids, antihistamines, or other immunosuppressive drugs (cyclosporine, Apoquel), so the food probably is not as effective as they might believe.”
+Dr. Morgan provides valuable advice on selecting the most suitable diet for dogs with skin allergies and other related conditions.
+She advocates for hypoallergenic diets or those using novel proteins.
+Dr. Morgan expresses her reservations about hydrolyzed protein diets, stating, "I do not like the hydrolyzed protein diets, as I find them to be effective less than 50 percent of the time.
+Many people think they have higher effectiveness, but they are commonly using them along with steroids, antihistamines, or other immunosuppressive drugs (cyclosporine, Apoquel), so the food probably is not as effective as they might believe."

-She goes on to say that there may be a quicker way to get your dog’s skin — and your frazzled nerves — on a more even keel.
-“For people wanting a faster route, I point them toward home-cooked or raw diets with minimal ingredients using novel protein.
-I have never been able to find a kibble product that works well for this,” Dr. Morgan says.
-“They simply have too many ingredients.
-There were four studies done a few years ago that showed 80 percent of ‘limited ingredient’ kibbles (prescription and over-the-counter) were contaminated with proteins that were not listed on the label.
-Therefore, it is almost impossible to use this as a test.”
+She also suggests a more effective approach for those seeking faster relief: "For people wanting a faster route, I point them toward home-cooked or raw diets with minimal ingredients using novel protein.
+I have never been able to find a kibble product that works well for this; they simply have too many ingredients."
+Dr. Morgan cites studies indicating significant contamination issues with 'limited ingredient' kibbles, "There were four studies done a few years ago that showed 80 percent of 'limited ingredient' kibbles (prescription and over-the-counter) were contaminated with proteins that were not listed on the label.
+Therefore, it is almost impossible to use this as a test."

 Darwin’s Can Help You Stop the Itch and Other Dog Skin Issues